sami-eljabali/forever-stars-macos-screensaver/README.md

 #### Download (recommended)
 1. Download `Forever Stars.saver` from the [latest release](../../releases/latest)
 2. Open the file to install
-3. **System Settings → Wallpaper → Screen Saver... → Others → View All → Forever Stars**

 #### Build from source
 1. Clone the repo
 2. Run `make install`

-3. **System Settings → Wallpaper → Screen Saver... → Others → View All → Forever Stars**
+Using macOS Tahoe (26.3.1) can be found at **System Settings → Wallpaper → Screen Saver... → Others → View All → Forever Stars**

 ## Commands